Gnathostomata and Placodermi

 And introducing...:

-Entelognathus and Qilinyu, with their extensive armor, is not what we expect of a close relative of living gnathostomes, whose ancestral body covering, we long presumed, consisted of small scales and plates.
-We take them up next.
+Entelognathus and Qilinyu, with their extensive armor, were not what we expected of close relatives of living gnathostomes, whose ancestral body covering, we had long presumed, consisted of small scales and plates.
+Turns out that's wrong.
+In fact, Entelognathus and its friends have overturned much of our understanding of early gnathostome evolution.
+We take that up in the next lecture.

 Additional reading: